dimitrisgiannak/Python-Private_School-Part_1/README.md

 7 All the assignments per course
 8 All the assignments per student per course
 9 A list of students that belong to more than one courses

+# How to run

+* Open main.py with command line or another tool like VSC